ybrid/player-sdk-swift/README.md

 mediaSession.close()
 ```

 The media session object auto detects the protocol to control content and metadata.
 It interacts with server and player.
-In future releases it will hold the player state and will offer some media controllers to the developer.
+In future releases it will hold the player state and will offer some media controllers to developers.

 Possible playback states of the player are
 ```swift